Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

+for the upper, middle, and lower oriented fragments shown in Figure \ref{ftrap1}(g), respectively.
+For example, the first value in (\ref{emuc}) is obtained as follows: \begin{itemize}\item the multiplicative contributions of the trivalent vertices $V_1,V_2,V_3$ in the upper fragment in Figure \ref{ftrap1}(g) are $\mu(V_1)(m'_1m'_2)^{-1}$, $\mu(V_2)(m'_3m)^{-1}$, and $\mu(V_3)(m'_4m_2)^{-1}$, respectively, \item the multiplicative contribution of the four-valent vertex in the modification shown in Figure \ref{ftrap1}(h) is $|(m_2,-1)\wedge(-m,-1)|=m+m_2$ (cf. Lemma \ref{lquad1}(iii)), while the contribution of the trivalent vertex is $m_1$ (cf. \cite[Lemma 3.9]{Shustin2005}). \end{itemize} Thus, we obtain the equality (cf., (\ref{e-new73}))

 Suppose now that the fragment contains a marked point on a horizontal edge of the cuspidal fragment $(\Gamma_c,h_c)$ (shown by asterisk in Figures \ref{ftrap1}(j,k,l)).
-Here three of the non-horizontal edges are oriented from outside, and we denote their weights by $m'_1,m'_2,m'_3$.
+Here, three of the non-horizontal edges are oriented inward, and we denote their weights by $m'_1,m'_2,m'_3$.
 As compared to the preceding case, the computation of the multiplicity requires also the modification of the marked point condition (cf. \cite[Section 2.5.9]{IMS}).
+We comment on it in more detail.
+Namely, this modification requires a shift

-Analytically, this modification means an additional equation on $\Ini(\zeta)$ for the parameter $\zeta$ that appeared in the coordinate change (\ref{emn13}).
-The considered marked point corresponds to a point $w=(\xi(t),b+\eta(t))$ in the given configuration $\bw$, where without loss of generality we can assume $\eta(t)$ to be of an arbitrarily high order in $t$.
-After the coordinate changes $(x,y)\mapsto(x,y+b)$, $(x,y)\mapsto(x,y+\eta)$ performed above, we obtain the point $\widehat w=(\xi(t),\eta(t)-\zeta)$, and its tropical image appears on one of the edges of the four-valent vertex of the fragment shown in Figure \ref{ftrap1}(h): in accordance with the original position shown in Figures \ref{ftrap1}(j,k,l), the new position is shown by asterisk in Figure \ref{ftrap1}(i).
-The condition to pass through $\widehat w$ yields The minimal exponent of $t$ in the left-hand side of (\ref{emn15}) must occur twice, and it happens at the two vertices of one of the inclined sides of the quadrangle (see Figure \ref{ftrap1}(d)), namely, for the side is dual to the edge containing the marked point (see Figure \ref{ftrap1}(i)).
+that annulates the monomial $x^2y^{m-1}$ in the polynomial $\widehat F(x,y):=F(x,y+b+\zeta)$, and the determination of $\zeta(t)$ depends on the algebraic preimage $w=(\xi(t),b)$ The shift (\ref{emn13}) moves $w$ to the point $\widehat w=(\xi(t), -\zeta(t))$, whose tropical image appears on one of the edges of the four-valent vertex of the fragment shown in Figure \ref{ftrap1}(h): in accordance with the original position shown in Figures \ref{ftrap1}(j,k,l), the new position is shown by asterisk in Figure \ref{ftrap1}(i).
+The condition to pass through $\widehat w$ yields The minimal exponent of $t$ in the left-hand side of (\ref{emn15}) must occur twice, and it happens at the two vertices of one of the inclined sides of the quadrangle (see Figure \ref{ftrap1}(d)), namely, for the side dual to the edge containing the marked point (see Figure \ref{ftrap1}(i)).
 Let

 be the coefficients of $\widehat F$ at the vertices of $Q$, where $a_{1,m_1},a_{2,0},a_{2,m},a_{3,0}\in\C^*$ are determined by the limit curves associated with the subdivision shown in Figure \ref{ftrap1}(d).
 Relation (\ref{emn15}) yields one of the equations